Contents

 Maintaining on-prem servers can also be expensive and difficult.
 “Someone has to upgrade their Windows, someone has to upgrade their SQL Server, someone has to upgrade their firewall,” Matt pointed out.
 This means increased IT costs, not just for the hardware itself, but for ongoing labor to maintain and update the servers.

-Plus, on-prem systems are more vulnerable to natural disasters like floods or hurricanes that knock out your local servers, meaning additional delays in permits during the crucial disaster recovery period.
+Plus, on-prem systems are more vulnerable to natural disasters like floods or hurricanes.
+Server outages mean additional delays in permits during the crucial disaster recovery period.

 What Next?

-“Our use of the GovBuilt platform has evolved a lot since the beginning, and they've kept pace with our needs.
-I've never heard ‘that can't be done’ from anybody at GovBuilt.
+“Our use of the [MCCi] platform has evolved a lot since the beginning, and they've kept pace with our needs.
+I've never heard ‘that can't be done’ from anybody.
 If we need it, they always find a way.”

 Stephan Metzger, County Planner at Pottawatomie County, KS